Assets

 Display Names

-Nordvest automatically generates a display name for each asset based on available information:
+NORDVEST automatically generates a display name for each asset based on what's available:

-- If a title is set, use it
+- If a name is set, use it

-- Otherwise, use manufacturer + model (with horsepower if available)
+- Otherwise, use manufacturer + model (with horsepower if applicable)

 - Otherwise, use the serial number